Rogina-Alghizzawi/Stockify-master/README.md

 - Charts and stats visualization
 ✅ Created exportable PDF reports
 ✅ Designed responsive UI and styled using SCSS/Bootstrap
-✅ Built database structure in Oracle (see ERD)
+✅ Built database structure in Oracle (see class diagram)

+---
+## 🔐 Authentication & Authorization

+- Login system with **Role-Based Access Control (RBAC)**.
+- User roles include:
+  - `Admin` – Full access.
+  - `Manager` - it will be in mobile app
+  - `Staff`- it will be in mobile app
+- Token-based session handling ( integration with backend JWT API).

 ---
 ## 🚀 How to Run Locally

 ```bash